mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 eight legs.
 Designed to look like an arachnid, the Ragno is capable of extracting spies from dangerous situations before covertly blending back into the wilds.
-Built for two crew, team leaders can sometimes be ensconced within the command centre, provided they remain there for the duration of the mission.
+Built for two crew, team leaders can sometimes be ensconced within the command center, provided they remain there for the duration of the mission.
 As the main use of this vehicle is in covert operations, the rotary autocannon exists simply as a means of self- defence in case the mission goes awry.
 It was only used for a small